 200 Groton Road, Ayer, MA 01432 978-784-9000

 Our Diabetes and Endocrine Center is dedicated to helping people with diabetes, their families and caregivers understand the intricacies of diabetes.
-Nashoba Valley Medical Center (NVMC) houses this outpatient facility. which offers area residents the opportunity to utilize the treatment, knowledge and expertise of our endocrinologists, nurse practitioners, nurses and staff.
+Nashoba Valley Medical Center (NVMC) houses this outpatient facility, which offers area residents the opportunity to utilize the treatment, knowledge and expertise of our endocrinologists, nurse practitioners, nurses and staff.

 Programs and Services

-The Diabetes and Endocrine Center provides a team of clinicians, physicians, a nurse practitioner, diabetes nurse educators and dietician who are certified diabetes educators (CDE), to work with patients and their families.
+The Diabetes and Endocrine Center provides a team of clinicians, physicians, a nurse practitioner, diabetes nurse educators and dietitian who are certified diabetes educators (CDE), to work with patients and their families.
 They help you manage the interactions of diet, medication, exercise and other factors to bring blood glucose levels as close to normal as possible.
 The team evaluates current knowledge about diabetes, nutrition and diet, and builds an individualized diabetes self-management program for each patient.
 Our goal is to help you avoid or minimize diabetes-related complications and to maximize your overall health.

 The physicians specialize in diabetes and other endocrine and metabolic disorders, including thyroid, pituitary and lipid problems.
 The physicians meets with patients during their initial assessment and continues to coordinate and oversee patients' overall treatment plans and medical management.
 Working with the nurse educator and dietician, the physician develops specific treatment plans to meet each patient's individual needs.